justBusayo/cecurepay-api/README.md

-# Fintech Auth Backend
+# Fintech Auth App

-This is the backend for the Fintech Auth App, a mobile application for financial transactions.
+A mobile application for financial transactions built with React Native, Express.js, MongoDB, and Paystack.

+## Project Structure

+- `/backend` - Express.js backend with MongoDB and Paystack integration
+- `/` - React Native mobile app

 ## Setup

-1. Install dependencies:
+### Backend

+1. Navigate to the backend directory: